jaredlll08/SkyFactory-5/README.md

 These are additional scripts that are provided for easing development processes.

+- `npm run cli` starts a prompt for common build tasks
 - `npm run generate` starts a prompt to generate certain project files.
 - `npm run symlink` generates symlinks between the repo and a minecraft instance.